Wednesday, January 28, 2026

 In addition to the usual major languages, Netflix is doing a lot for Catalan, Galician and even Basque, as well as keeping Syrian voice actors who live in Turkey employed by dubbing all their Turkish production into Syrian Arabic.
 The European equivalent of Paramount+, Skyshowtime, provides subtitles in - among others - Albanian and Bosnian and if you are the kind of person who enjoys the slop that is now churned out under the name "Star Trek", you can watch it dubbed into multiple languages, including Norwegian, Slovenian and Romanian.

 My favorite streamer is HBO Max.
 For one, the only way to watch Rick and Morty is in the original Polish and 90s nostalgia in Friends is so much better in Bulgarian which I am currently trying to learn.
-I also like to rewatch procedurals like The Mentalist.
-Lucky for me, HBO Max subtitles it in Bulgarian, and so I am currently on season 4.
+I also like to rewatch procedurals like The Mentalist and lucky for me, HBO Max also subtitles it in Bulgarian.
+I am working my way through it while on airplanes and trains and so I am currently on season 4.
 Yesterday I watched episode 19 where at one point, Jane's friend the magician addresses Jane as "dude".
 Bulgarian subtitles render this as пич [piʧ].
 I chuckled - the word sounds like a Slovak vulgar term for feminine genitals and I am mentally 14 - and then today I looked it up.

 It turns out the semantic range of the word is quite interesting and when it refers to human beings, it has four different senses in Bulgarian.